Trade Share CFDs

 A statement will be sent to your email every day whether you have made a trade or not.
 This statement will usually be sent in the evening and will provide details of the trades you made the previous day.

-Please call the CFD Dealing Desk at 6536 2000 if you have any queries regarding your statement.
+Please contact your Trading Representative if you have any queries regarding your statement.

 The use of leverage can magnify gains as well as losses.
 Comparing CFD, Margin and Stock Trading in the tables below, the returns a client can make on a profitable long trade using CFD (10 times leverage) and Margin (2.5 times leverage) are magnified because of the use of leverage.
 On the flip side, losses are magnified as well if the trade is loss-making.